daaanny90/npmguard/readme.md

 ```bash
 npm i && npm i -g .
 ```
-What you are doing is install the dependencies of depcheck and install depcheck globally in your system.
+What you are doing is install the dependencies of depaudit and install depaudit globally in your system.

 ### Options